MarikoSakuragi/BHA-2022/week3/index.md

 ## 2. Using 3D modeling software

 ### Lists of software
-I have used software shown below.But I failed to download OpenSCAD and FreeCad due to the security reason of Macbook.<br/>
+I downloaded and tried to use these software shown below.
+However, I failed to download OpenSCAD and FreeCad due to the security reason of Macbook.
+About SketchUp, it appeared that it is usable to create something by myself but  cannot be used for installing STL file unless I update (that means I have to resister the paid version).
+Also, handling Blender was, in my impression, too high-level for amateur like me.
+I thought it would be necessary more practice for dealing with these softwares well.<br/>
 ・SketchUp<br/>
 ・OpenSCAD<br/>
 ・FreeCAD<br/>